 Sullivan Scholarship for Expanding Biological Horizons

-As the result of a generous bequest from former colleague, Professor Robert L. Sullivan, who passed away unexpectedly before he retired, the Department of Biology is able to administer the Sullivan Scholarships program.
-Dr. Sullivan was a strong proponent of students being able to take advantage of off-campus opportunities for study and research.
+As the result of a generous bequest from the late Professor of Biology, Dr. Robert L. Sullivan, the Department of Biology is able to offer the Sullivan Scholarship program.
+Dr. Sullivan was a strong proponent of students being able to take advantage of off-campus opportunities for study and research in biology.
 Undergraduate students who are interested in pursuing biological studies beyond the classroom at Wake Forest may apply for funds to support these and similar activities:

 - Summer experiences at a research laboratory or field station.